The Official Ramona Morrow Books Blog

 Author Linda Richardson Brown

-Free to be Me is about a little boy, Collin, who is being bullied at school has stopped communicating to his friends, classmates, and teachers.
+Free to be Me is about a little boy, Colin, who is being bullied at school has stopped communicating to his friends, classmates, and teachers.
 Fear, loneliness, and sadness grips Colin.
 How does he tackle this serious issue?
 Read on to follow Colin on his journey of triumph.

 © Copyright 2019 - 2020 Ramona Morrow Books Blog, All Rights Reserved